 3. Bank Financing

 This is referred to debt financing and in simple terms means getting a bank loan to finance your business.
-Other source of debt financing are trade credit, factoring, peer-to-peer lending, crowdfunding etc. There are good debt and there are bad debt, be sure to understand these before getting a loan from any of these sources.
+Other sources of debt financing are trade credit, factoring, peer-to-peer lending, crowdfunding etc. There are good debts and there are bad debts, be sure to understand these before getting a loan from any of these sources.